Poetry in Public celebrates our community’s rich literary tradition and local writing talent by displaying poems by writers of all ages.

 Please note that if the poem you are submitting has been previously published in a book, magazine, journal, newspaper, or other form, you will need to have permission for the poem to be used in the Poetry in Public Project.
 It is the poet’s responsibility to get this permission prior to submission.

 Poems are limited to 7 lines or less.
-Deadline to submit is April 1, 2023.
+The 2023 submission deadline has passed.

 Poetry in Public 2022 Adult and Student poetry

 Poetry in Public 2021 adult poetry